 They also used an early form of identity theft.
 Some members, pretending to be rich socialites, would open store accounts under false names, order expensive items, and then vanish before payment was due.
 Others blackmailed wealthy men by seducing them and then threatening to expose their affairs, a lucrative sideline that made the Forty Elephants feared both in the shops and in high-society drawing rooms.

-The Queen of the Forty Elephants: Alice Diamond
+Mary Carr: The First Queen of the Forty Elephants

 By the 1920s, the gang had a leader who would go down in criminal history—Alice Diamond, better known as “Diamond Annie.”
 Born in 1896 in Southwark, Alice was tall (around 5’10”), imposing, and known for wearing an impressive collection of diamond rings, which she reportedly used as makeshift knuckle-dusters in fights.